-If you're a Far Cry fanatic like me, you were anxiously/eagerly/impatiently awaiting the latest installation of the popular open-world series since the conclusion of "Primal" in 2016.
+If you're a Far Cry fanatic like me, you were anxiously/eagerly/impatiently awaiting the next installation of the popular open-world series since the conclusion of Primal in 2016.
 And if you're a fanatic like me, you know that the storyline of any Far Cry typically involves inserting your character into extremely difficult situations and challenging them to survive against all odds.
-The fifth game of the series does not disappoint in this capacity, and was even more challenging than any of its predecessors.
+The fifth game of the series does not disappoint in this capacity, and it was even more challenging than any of its predecessors.
 Here, we'll delve into some of the specifics that make this latest adventure the greatest to date.

 The Abridged Storyline

 The overall storyline of Far Cry 5 is a disturbing one: you've been abandoned in the wilds of Hope County, Montana, after a federally-authorized attempt to arrest the local cult leader goes horribly awry.
 Jacob Seed, your nemesis for the entirety of the game, is the headmaster of the Eden's Gate cult, a group that has terrorized the population of Hope County since before your arrival.
 You arrive at Jacob's compound with the local sheriff, a U.S. Marshal, and an official warrant calling for the leader's arrest.
 All seems to proceed nicely despite the palpable tension among the cult followers as they observe you walk out with their beloved prophet in handcuffs.

 At least, everything seems to proceed as planned until your helicopter is blown out of the sky, Jacob is rescued by his people, your team members are arrested, and you escape only to plunge into the unexplored tangles of the Montana forest.